2003scape/rsc-client/README.md

 // support account registration, password changes and recovery within the
 // client using jagex's older UIs mc.options.accountManagement = true;

+// use ctrl + up/down to scroll through messages
+mc.options.messageScrollBack = false;

+// display an "Fps: X" counter at the bottom right of the screen mc.options.retroFPSCounter = false;

+// retry logins when the server disconnects mc.options.retryLoginOnDisconnect = true;
 ```

 ## assets